madan585/dairy/README.md

 This system is made using **Express Node.js Framework**, **Node.js**, **JQUERY**, **HTML** and **CSS**(Bootstrap) as well as how version your code using **GIT**.

 ## Setup Requirements
-* Clone or Fork the project from github on this link: https://github.com/NNJAMBI/DAIRY-FARM-MANAGEMENT-SYSTEM.git
+* Clone or Fork the project from github on this
 * Open index.html using any browser to start.

 ## Known Bugs
 No bugs reported so far.
-However, you can raise any issues from appropriate channel on [github issues](https://github.com/NNJAMBI/DAIRY-FARM-MANAGEMENT-SYSTEM/issues) or use contacts below.
+However, you can raise any issues from appropriate channel on or use contacts below.

 ## Implementation Technologies
 * Express Node.js Framework